Production and Design, Stage Management Faculty

 Theatre Technology and Stagecraft

-Randy Mugleston is Chair of the Department of Theatre and Dance at Montclair State University.
-Mugleston has an undergraduate degree from Utah State University and a graduate degree in Theatre Technology from Indiana State University.
+Randy Mugleston is the Chair of the Department of Theatre and Dance at Montclair State University.
+He has an undergraduate degree from Utah State University and a graduate degree in Theatre Technology from Indiana State University.
 Over the years, he has designed many productions at Montclair State, as well as served as the Technical Director for most of the theatre department’s productions.
-He has also designed lights “ Off-Broadway” in New York City and sets and lights for several dance spaces.
+He has also designed lights off-Broadway in New York City and sets and lights for several dance spaces.

 |Erhard M. Rom, MFA